-The Team Coach / Manager is responsible for checking the team in at the site of the match.
+USTA New England’s guide to Tennis Team Coaches and Managers responsibilities for Junior Team Tennis displays all the necessary rules and guidelines.
+The Tennis Team Coach/Manager is responsible for checking the team in at the site of the match.
 You will receive your schedule and scorecards in your packet.
-All match line ups must be submitted to the opposing coach at least 15 minutes prior to the start of the match.
-Penalties will be enforced at the tournament director's discretion (i.e. every individual match will start 1 game down for every 5 minutes the line up is late).
+All tennis match line ups must be submitted to the opposing coach at least 15 minutes prior to the start of the match.
+Penalties will be enforced at the tournament director's discretion (i.e. every individual match will start 1 game down for every 5 minutes the lineup is late).

 Once lineups are submitted, they may only be changed in the event of illness, injury or disqualification.

-Teams may be given 2-3 courts for a team match.
+Junior Tennis Teams may be given 2-3 courts for a team match.
 The order will be Boys and Girls Doubles, Boys and Girls Singles and then Mixed Doubles unless otherwise specified by the Tournament Director.
-Mixed Doubles will always be the 5th match.
+ADVERTISEMENT Mixed Doubles will always be the 5th match.

 If an eligible player on a team advancing to a championship competition is unable to participate, resulting in a failure of the team to meet the minimum team size requirement, an eligible substitute player may be added.

 Substitute players are only allowed for teams which originally had the required minimum number of players who are eligible to advance